rockettheme/docs/Docs/wordpress/themes/alerion/demo_sidebar.md

 You can set the RokSprocket filters to include any category, specific posts, or otherwise you would like to have featured in this widget.

 Once you have created this widget, you can add it via the Widgets menu by clicking **RokSprocket** and dragging it to the appropriate section.
-When you have done this, you'll need to complete the following.
+When you have done this, you will need to complete the following.

 * Set the **Title** to `Gantry Extras`.
 * Select your RokSprocket widget in the **Choose Widget** field.